babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/9b3e34e1-7da2-4001-866e-292df7bf52ae)

-7. OPTIONAL: By default, <b>Streaming Library Manager for Channels</b> runs on port 5000.
+7. OPTIONAL: By default, <b>Streaming Library Manager</b> runs on port 5000.
 You can change this to another port by typing in this command:

 ```
 ./slm.sh port